-Team: Katja Lohmann (section leader); Eva Hebert (PhD student); Hauke Baumann (PhD student); Frauke Hinrichs (technician); Sofia Steinrücke (MD student); Lara Lange (MD student); Julia Seelinger (HiWi); Sophie Isay (HiWi)
+Team: Katja Lohmann (section leader); Marija Dulovic, MD, PhD (50%), Hauke Baumann (PhD student); Frauke Hinrichs (technician); Lara Lange (MD student); Maria Gisatulin (MD student); Katrin Marth (MD student), Joachim Weber (Master student), Julia Seelinger (Bachelor student); Neele Kuhnke (HiWi)

-Another project involves the characterization of the DYT6 dystonia-causing gene THAP1 and its encoded protein.
-For instance, we revealed that THAP1 functions as a transcription factor that regulates the expression of the DYT1 dystonia-causing gene TorsinA as well as its own expression.
-We identified several disease-causing mutations and performed functional studies of the mutants.
+Another research focus lies on the characterization of the dystonia-causing gene THAP1 and its encoded protein.
+We identified several disease-causing mutations in THAP1 and performed functional studies of the mutants.
+Further, we demonstrated that THAP1 functions as a transcription factor that regulates the expression of the DYT-TOR1A dystonia-causing gene TorsinA in-vitro as well as its own expression.
+Recently, we generated iPSC-derived cortical neurons of ten affected and unaffected THAP1 mutation carriers to study transcriptional dysregulation in disease-related cells.